my-language-skills/all-in-one-metadata/doc/template/extendSchemaTypes.md

 5. Replace all the fields having this indications [parent-type-name], [property-name], [property-name-title] and [property-description] -- see instructions in file.
 6. For every property populate the type_properties array as indicated in the file.
 7. Add a new folder under admin/schemaTypes using the parents name, in this folder will go all the child types that inherit from this parent.
+8. From root directory of plugin run ```composer dump-autoload -o``` in cmd.

-8. Finally go in the composer.json file and add the new namespace indicating the new directory.
+Once you finished making changes on the new type remember to go in the file schemaTypes/class-pressbooks-metadata-type-structure.php and add the new type under the allSchemaTypes array, you have to use the types namespace in order to add it.

 For example this was appended in the json file for the creative works parent:
 ```
 "schemaTypes\\cw\\": "admin/schemaTypes/creativeWorks",